abnatal/botobot/telegram/README.md

 # 🐬 BotoBot Telegram Client
-This is a application to interface the BotoBot API with the Telegram API.
+Interface between the BotoBot API and the Telegram API.

 You can see the live demo at https://t.me/BotoBotDemo_bot